Bevy-Rust-GPU/example-workspace/rust-gpu/README.md

 Nightly rust workspace housing `rust-gpu` shader crates.

-`rust-toolchain` contains the necessary toolchain specification for `rust-gpu`, and `.cargo/config.toml` contains environment variables overriding the permutation file used to compile `bevy-pbr-rust` entry points.
+`rust-toolchain` contains the necessary toolchain specification for `rust-gpu`, and `.cargo/config.toml` contains environment variables overriding the permutation file used to compile `bevy-pbr-rust` entry points, and temporarily disabling `rust-gpu`'s `SPIR-T` feature to work around a compatibility issue with `naga`.

 To avoid depending on a local clone of `rust-gpu` for SPIR-V compilation, `rust-gpu-builder` has been added to the `crates` directory as a submodule, and is set as the workspace's default build target.